Skip to content

 Why Net Hourly Matters More Than Gross Hourly

 Profile rates are gross.
 Real income is net of fees, taxes, software subscriptions, equipment, and unbilled time.
-A freelancer comparing platform work to a salary should normalise to net hourly first, then subtract self-employment costs.
-A 75 gross hourly rate on Upwork is closer to a 50 net effective rate after fees, taxes, and overhead — equivalent to a salary of around 80,000 to 90,000 with benefits.
-Without that normalisation, freelance pay rates look misleadingly high compared to equivalent employment.
+A freelancer comparing platform work to a salary can normalize to net hourly first, then subtract self-employment costs.
+A 75 gross hourly rate on Upwork indicates closer to a 50 net effective rate after fees, taxes, and overhead — equivalent to a salary of around 80,000 to 90,000 with benefits.
+Without that normalization, freelance pay rates can appear misleadingly high compared to equivalent employment.

 Strategies to Reduce the Effective Fee